Pin-Wei/VSL-fMRI/behavior/README.md

 ## Procedure & Execution Guide
 ### Prerequest
+- Prepare laptop A for behavioral training (Practice) and the final test (Post-test).
+- Prepare laptop B connected to the MRI display and trigger system for formal fMRI task.
-- Prepare a Python environment with all necessary packages installed (you may create it using `mamba env create -f environment.yml`)
+- For both laptops, prepare a Python environment with all necessary packages installed (you may create it using `mamba env create -f environment.yml`)
 ### Practice Phase (Laptop A)
 Before entering the scanner, participants complete a practice session to familiarize themselves with the jiggle detection task using a separate set of stimuli.
 1. Open terminal, activate the environment (e.g., `conda activate py3.9`), navigate to the directory where the script is located, and enter `ipython`.